-14) All staff and committee members should be advised of evacuation procedures, accident procedures and availability of first aid.
-Other training is carried out by various training providers according to need and facilities provided.
-Records of all training are kept in the employee’s/ committee member’s records.
+14) All staff, committee members and volunteers should be advised of evacuation procedures, accident procedures and availability of first aid.
+Other training will be carried out as necessary by various training providers.
+Records of all training will be kept in the employee’s/ committee member’s records.

 16) In accordance with the law, smoking is not allowed in any part of WCHMC by staff, committee members, hirers, users or visitors.
 Any breaches of this may result in criminal prosecution under the law and will be dealt with as a breach of the code of conduct.

-Hirers and their users are responsible for any alcohol consumption and its consequence on the premises and to seek the necessary licence as part of their hire should it involve the sale on the premises.
-Any problems arising from alcohol consumption at the WCH will lead to an immediate ban from future hiring.
+Hirers and their users are responsible for any alcohol consumption and its consequence on the premises and to seek the necessary licence as part of their hire should it involve its sale on the premises.
+Any problems arising from alcohol consumption at the WCH will lead to an immediate ban from future hiring

 18) WCHMC promotes a drug free environment through a zero tolerance policy on illegally held drugs. .